Installation

 Windsurf

-Add to your Windsurf MCP configuration:
+Run brain-mcp setup windsurf or add manually to your Windsurf MCP configuration:

 mcp_config.json